-Thank you for your interest in submitting to Conscious Company!
+Thank you for your interest in contributing to Conscious Company!

 We rely on our community of forward-thinking, influential changemakers to help us co-create the content for Conscious Company.
 We always welcome your ideas for stories or businesses we should cover; events our audience might like; or articles you’d like to write.
 We’re especially looking for ideas that embody our audience’s passion for sustainability, social issues, and the power of business to positively impact the world today.